 St George's Bristol

 Standing proud in a leafy setting beneath Cabot Tower, is one of the country’s finest concert halls.
-A decommissioned church, St George’s Bristol will once again be hosting very special festive performances, including their Christmas Spectacular and Handel's Messiah.
+A decommissioned church, St George’s Bristol will once again be hosting very special festive performances, including Carols by Candlelight (16 December), Christmas Spectacular (19 December), Festive Fiesta (22 December) and Handel's Messiah (23 December).

 Concert at St George's concert hall in Bristol - credit St George's